 Why the Philippines?
-What’s so special about this place and why should you outsource there instead of other countries such as India?
-The secret lies in a few key attributes that make Filipinos so great to work with.
+What’s so special about this country and why should you outsource there instead of other countries such as India?
+The secret lies in key attributes that make Filipinos so great to work with.

 I trust my OFSs with sensitive information such as my credit card, bank account, personal email, PayPal accounts, web hosting server and other important things.
 Not once has this caused problems.
-I have complete confidence that if I hand over some financial information that my VA won’t turn it into personal gain.
+I have complete confidence that if I hand over financial information that my OFS won’t use it for personal gain.

-Of course, not every single Filipino is honest, but in the more than 10 years I’ve been outsourcing to the Philippines and helping others do the same, I’m only aware of one instance where a Filipino VA was dishonest with an employer.
+Of course, not every single Filipino is honest.
+But in the decade that I’ve been outsourcing to the Philippines and helping others do the same, I’m only aware of one instance where an OFS was dishonest with an employer.

 Filipinos are loyal